Cyprus supermarkets can only be entered with a vaccination certificate!

 Today, at 5 am, new measures to control the spread of coronavirus in Cyprus came into force, which decided to ask all residents to be vaccinated or to show a negative result of an older COVID-19 test 72 hours, even when shopping in a supermarket or at the market.

 By 31 July, Cypriot citizens and residents must present a "SafePass" for all places they visit indoors and outdoors, where, according to health protocols, more than 20 people can gather.
-"Safe Pass" contains the certificate attesting to the vaccination, that the holder has passed the disease or the negative result of the PCR test not older than 72 hours.
-It must be presented at all points of sale, including supermarkets and public markets, but not in small individual shops.
+The "Safe Pass" shall contain the certificate attesting to the vaccination that the holder has passed the disease or that the negative result of the PCR test is not older than 72 hours.
+It must be presented at all points of sale, including supermarkets and public markets, but not in small individual stores.

 The government decided to add these restrictions after an increase in the number of coronavirus cases.